Vodichka500/Course_JavaScript_and_React/README.md

   * TEST 4 was passed successfully
 * 16.08.2024 - 17.08.2024
   * Lessons 98-116 have been completed
-  * TEST 1 was passed successfully
+  * PRACTICAL TEST 1 was passed successfully
   * Section 5 -> Completed :tada:
   * Section 6 has been started
   * Lessons 117-121 have been completed
+* 18.08.2024 - 22.08.2024
+  * Lessons 122-145 have been completed
+  * Section 6 -> Completed :tada:
+  * Section 7 has been started
+  * TEST 5 was passed successfully